 - Balanced Strategy in MP: In the middle position, loosen up slightly but remain selective with your starting hands.

-- Widening Range in LP: In late position, take advantage of the ability to bluff or raise with a wider range of hands, as you have better information about your opponents' intentions.
+- Widening Range in LP: In late position, take advantage of the ability to bluff or raise with a broader range of hands, as you have better information about your opponents' intentions.

 By adjusting your starting hand selection based on your position at the table, you can maximise your chances of winning and gain an edge over your opponents.
 This strategic approach can lead to more successful plays and increased profitability in the long run.